AntoninoGattuso0/Prova-finale/README.md

 |4 – Player Game| **X** |

 ## JAR:
-The following jars allow to launch the game as descriped:
+To run the jar via Terminal you have to go to the project directory where the jar is located and later you can run the jar as descripted for:

 Server: java -jar ServerMain.jar